The Interchain Ecosystem

 # CosmWasm - multi-chain smart contracts

-CosmWasm (opens new window) is a multi-chain solution for smart contracts on Cosmos - that is the Cosm part.
-It is a way of using WebAssembly in the Cosmos universe - that is the Wasm part.
+CosmWasm (opens new window) is a multi-chain solution for smart contracts on the Interchain - that is the Cosm part.
+It is a way of using WebAssembly in the Interchain universe - that is the Wasm part.

-With CosmWasm (opens new window) you can create robust decentralized applications (dApps) for Cosmos using smart contracts and building on Tendermint and the Cosmos SDK.
+With CosmWasm (opens new window) you can create robust decentralized applications (dApps) for the Interchain using smart contracts and building on Tendermint and the Cosmos SDK.
 Its key features are: